-Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
-Identify where those changes can be found in the LCAP.
-TAS has established discipline and RTI plans at the school site and has multiple opportunities to celebrate student success throughout the year.
+Describe the overall implementation of the actions/services to achieve the articulated goal. the year.
 Components of the discipline model, RTI model were integrated into leadership and the culture committee this year but more work is needed to add tier 3 components and additional PD to support the process.
 The school was able to establish the SSC and ELAC committees this year, but only until mid-year.
 Administration needs to work to demonstrate a timeline of events and supports to speed up the process.
 The school does have a positive discipline support system, an RTI plan and an anti-bullying policy.
 The school currently sends all large translation jobs to a professional translation unit and the front office translates shorter documents.
 The front office and the intervention aide support in oral translation for intervention meetings and parent meetings throughout the year.
+Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 Goal: TAS students will learn in a positive, welcoming, safe and supportive environment; parents, students, and community voices will be valued in enhancing student's success and stakeholders will demonstrate a commitment to uplift the community.
 The school has the current supports and processes in place, the middle school struggled to follow plans outlined at the beginning of the year and much of the year was focused on managing classrooms and learning the curriculum.
 While the elementary teachers successfully integrated behavior and interventions, middle school struggled to integrate these systems into practice throughout the year.
 An advisor and an AP focused on providing discipline support and systems calibration will provide a better environment for students to focus.
+Explain material differences between Budgeted